vertigo-io/vertigo-university/README.md

 Vertigo university is an up to date source of knowledge about vertigo.
 It's composed of demo apps and code samples.

-For [Eclipse](https://www.eclipse.org/) users, it is advised to use the [KSP Plugin](https://github.com/sebez/vertigo-chroma-kspplugin) to enhance Developer Experience.

 ## vertigo-demo-vega
 A demo application that uses vertigo-vega and an SPA as UI